 The Czech Republic has long been a popular place to film, particularly with productions looking for a cost-effective location to double for elsewhere.
-Wiedemann & Berg’s German sci-fi series Tribes Of Europa for Netflix shot in several Czech locations between September and December 2019 including at Barrandov Studios.
+Wiedemann & Berg’s German sci-fi series Tribes Of Europa shot in several Czech locations for Netflix in late 2019 including at Barrandov Studios.
 “When I come to the Czech Republic, I always find reliable partners, skilled crews, interesting locations and a very handy production incentive structure,” says Udo Happel, the series’ line producer.

-Canada-Germany post-Second World War series Shadowplay, produced by Bron Studios and Tandem Productions, also shot at various Czech locations in the summer of 2019, including Prague, Slany and Karlovy Vary.
+Canada-Germany post-Second World War series Shadowplay, produced by Bron Studios and Tandem Productions, also shot at various Czech locations in 2019, including Prague, Slany and Karlovy Vary.

 “The Czech people are hard workers, very friendly, will go above and beyond to help you achieve your production goals,” says David Davoli, chief content officer at Bron Studios.
 “They are some of the most experienced and reliable crews working in the industry today.”